• Skip to content

 The active compounds found in aloe vera have been found to have immune-modulating benefits.

-An animal study published in the Journal of Pharmacology and Experimental Therapeutics evaluated extracted glycoproteins from aloe and found that it blocked antigen-antibody reactions (including the inhibition of histamine and leukotriene from mast cells), which are reactions that are produced when the immune system encounters foreign substances in the body.
+An animal study published in the Journal of Pharmacology and Experimental Therapeutics evaluated extracted glycoproteins from aloe and found that they blocked antigen-antibody reactions (including the inhibition of histamine and leukotriene from mast cells), which are reactions that are produced when the immune system encounters foreign substances in the body.
+[45]

-Aloe’s anthraquinone compounds (specifically, aloe-emodin) have also been shown to help inhibit the production of several proinflammatory cytokines (involved in inflammatory reactions) by white blood cells, when encountering pathogenic materials.
+Aloe’s naturally-occurring anthraquinone compounds (specifically, aloe-emodin) have also been shown to help inhibit the production of several proinflammatory cytokines (involved in inflammatory reactions) by white blood cells, when encountering pathogenic materials.
+[46]

 Polysaccharides (complex carbohydrates made of simple sugars), which make up 55 percent of the aloe vera plant, are also very beneficial to immune health.
 The polysaccharides acemannan and glucomannan, which are considered to be the two main active components of the plant, have strong antiviral and antibacterial components, as they stimulate white blood cells (which target infections).